joetainment/bill-and-buck/story__main__scripted_scene__bill_and_buck_meet_timmy_and_tammy.md

 I bet you could go out there.
 I bet you could follow him.

+-

 Bill

 Oh yeah, trust me, I definitely will.

-If it's out there, then yeah
+If Burt's out there, then yeah, for sure.

+-

 Timmy

-Bert?
+Burt?

+-

 Bill

-Yeah, Bert, that's his name, the little robot frog.
+Yeah, Burt, that's his name, the little robot frog.

+-

 Timmy

 Haha, that's hilarious, the sound he makes.
 I mean, I guess it kind of sounds like "Burt"

+-

 Bill
 Yeah, that's why we call him that.

+-

 <br>
 <br>